This policy sets out the arrangements for how Charters School will prioritise and administer the 16-19 Bursary Fund.

 Acceptable supporting evidence for the Discretionary Bursary will be either:

 - Part 1 of the latest Tax Credit Award Notice (TCAN) for the young person’s household.
-This document from HM Revenue & Customs details entitlement to Tax Credits and the Total Income for the year 6 April 2012 to 5 April 2013.
+This document from HM Revenue & Customs details entitlement to Tax Credits and the Total Income for the current year.

 - P60 End of Year Certificate for all adults in the young person’s household who contribute to household costs.
 This certificate is a statement of earnings from an employer.
-It must be for the correct adult(s) and for the correct Tax Year (to 5 April 2012).
+It must be for the correct adult(s) and for the correct Tax Year.
 The income will be shown as Total for year.

 - Self Assessment Tax Calculation (SA302).
 This is the equivalent of the P60 for self employed people.
-It must be for the correct adult(s) and for the correct Tax Year (to 5 April 2012).
+It must be for the correct adult(s) and for the correct Tax Year.
 The income will be shown as Total for year.

 - Confirmation from the Local Authority of entitlement to Free School Meals (FSM).